Yanmeeei/NS-DOT-visualizer/README.md

 - When recording the dependency, remember to include concat operations.

 ### Plot the models in NS paper (yolov4, yolox, yolor, faster-rcnn)
-The profile and dependency files for those models are stored in the `paper` directory.
+The profile, dependency and sample partitioning files for those models are stored in the `paper` directory.
 To generate DOT code for those models, copy the corresponding csv files to the root directory of this project, and run the visualizer.

 ---
 # NS Colorer